Our Sources for Tools, Materials, and Supplies for Kigus, Props, and Merch!

 Fursuit Supplies: Furry company based in the USA, selection varies but they have unique finds.

 Mendels: Experienced small business based in LA.
 Huge selection and they’re furry-friendly.

 Fabric.com: Big biz, they ship fairly quickly so I like to snag my luxury shag here if I can’t find it elsewhere.

 Big Z Fabric: Wide selection with good prices.
 Ships quickly!
 They sell some niche colors of fleece as well so I like to order both at once if they have a color of fleece that I need.

 The large plastic buttons that I use in my kigurumis are Blumenthal Lansing Co.
 Brand “Big Button Clamshells” (also under “Crafting with Buttons” brand).
 They’re available online and at Joann Fabric in packs of 40 assorted colors.

 That's about it I think!
+I'll keep adding to this post as I test out more tools and material sources.
 Hope it was helpful– if you appreciated this resource feel free to let us know!
-If you found it helpful and want to show us some support so we can keep making fun stuff and sharing what we've learned, consider checking out our Patreon or snagging something from our shop!
+If you found it helpful and want to show us some support, consider following us on social media and snagging something from our shop!